oauth-wg/oauth-browser-based-apps/oauth-browser-based-apps.md

 -------------------------------------------------------

-For simple system architectures, such as when the JavaScript application is served from a domain that can share cookies with the domain of the API (resource server), it may be a better decision to avoid using OAuth entirely, and instead use session authentication to communicate directly with the API.
+For simple system architectures, such as when the JavaScript application is served from a domain that can share cookies with the domain of the API (resource server), OAuth adds additional attack vectors that could be avoided with a different solution.

+In particular, using any redirect-based mechanism of obtaining an access token enables the redirect-based attacks described in {{oauth-security-topics}}, but if the application, AS and API share a domain, then it is unnecessary to use a redirect mechanism to communicate between them.

+An additional concern with handling access tokens in a browser is that there is no secure storage mechanism where JavaScript code can keep the access token to be later used in an API request.
+Using an OAuth flow results in the JavaScript code getting an access token, needing to store it somewhere, and then retrieve it to make an API request.
+Instead, it is more secure to use an HTTP-only cookie between the JavaScript application and API so that the JavaScript code can't access the cookie value itself.

+In this situation, it is best to avoid letting the JavaScript code ever see the access token, and instead use a mechanism such as the "JavaScript Applications with a Backend" pattern described below, to keep access tokens out of the browser.

+If your JavaScript application has no backend, but still shares a domain with the resource server, then it may be best to avoid using OAuth entirely.

-OAuth provides very little benefit in this deployment scenario, so it is recommended to reconsider whether you need OAuth at all in this case.
-Session authentication has the benefit of having fewer moving parts and fewer attack vectors.
-OAuth was created primarily for third-party or federated access to APIs, so may not be the best solution in a same-domain scenario.
+OAuth was created primarily for third-party or federated access to APIs, so it may not be the best solution in a same-domain scenario.

 JavaScript Applications with a Backend